Published on 2021-04-22

 You just touched a bit on the smart technology aspect that VDL also works on.
 What more can you tell us about the technologies used within your vehicles that make them smart?

-“With the introduction of electric vehicles into the market, we also introduced the concept of ‘connected’ so that we could monitor the behavior of the vehicle during its operation.
-So if a fault would develop in a vehicle, we could trace it back into the data we received and could predict if that event would happen again with other vehicles operating in the same circumstances.
-Being ‘connected’ allows us to learn from our data to make our vehicles better — to improve our engineering.”
+“With the introduction of electric vehicles, we also introduced the concept of ‘connected’ vehicles,” says Menno Kleingeld.
+“We can monitor the behavior of the vehicle during its operation.
+If a fault develops, we can trace it back to the data received.
+This helps us predict if the event will happen again in similar circumstances.”
+“Being ‘connected’ allows us to learn from our data to make our vehicles better and improve our engineering.”

 Line-up of VDL developed electric heavy duty vehicles at the charge and test facility of VDL ETS in Valkenswaard